AppleNectar/dev-env-php/README.md

 # Docker environment for PHP application

 Docker container stack for a web service development using PHP.
-The stack consists of Nginx / php-fpm / MySQL / Redis, each container is based on Debina.
+The stack consists of Nginx / php-fpm / MySQL / Redis, each container is based on Debian.
 It's only for local development, please don't use it in a server environment (EC2, ECS, etc).

 ## Usage